tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_rate_limiting_and_thresholds.md

 {% include random_ad.html %}

-Pricing details related to rate limiting is probably information that's within the marketing domain rather than documentation domain.
+Pricing related to rate limiting is probably information that's within the marketing domain rather than documentation domain.
 However, developers will still want to know a few key behaviors around the rate limiting thresholds.
 For example:

 * When you exceed the threshold, do your calls get throttled with slower responses?
 * Do you get overcharges for every extra call?